oz123/awesome-c/README.md

   server.
 [GNU GPLv2.1][8] only.
 * [mongoose][171] - Embedded web server.
 [GNU GPLv2.1][8] only.
 * [nanomsg][139] - A C-based implementation of ZeroMQ.
 [Expat][11].
-* [OpenSSL][110] - Implementation of the SSL and TLS protocols, and also includes a cryptography library.
-[Dual Licensed under the OpenSSL License and the SSLeay License][111].
 * [oSip][179] - A SIP implementation without additional
   dependencies.
 [GNU LGPLv2.1][15] or later.
-* [s2n][359] - A C99 implementation of the TLS/SSL protocols, designed to be
-  simple, fast and with security as a priority.
-[Apache2.0][32].
 * [socket99][203] - A C99 wrapper for the BSD sockets API.
 [ISC][61].
 * [Tox][145] - A communication platform, designed to be a Skype-killer.
 [GNU GPLv3][41] only.